open-make/BUAgrant_OSH/discussion_doc.md

  (2) a Gitlab infrastructure,
  (3) a GIN-like infrastructure (https://gin.g-node.org/).

- The three tools use a similar wiki system, that would be compatible with the existing prototype.
+ The three tools use a similar wiki system, that would be compatible with the existing certification prototype.
+ Badging system are also common in these platforms.
  The development or application of a bot similar to the weadon bot used at JOSS or the Tonic bot used with GIN and gitlab will be created.

 ## WP3: Towards open source hardware (line 2)

 Bring open science practice into hardware creation and publication projects:

-   - license prescription: Cooperations on licensing issues for FAIR and open source data sharing will also be explored with relevant initiatives such as the [CERN OHL from the Open Hardware Repository](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2/).
+### Building hardware collaboratively (as open source project):
-   - additional information needed for open projects: guide for collaboration rules, code of conducts, ways to make it more inclusive.
+   - guide for collaboration rules, code of conducts, ways to make it more inclusive.
 Build on mozilla, open life science, OSMOOC prescriptions.
 Also built on the results of WP1.
+   - application to ongoing project at the FU

+### Communities and networks

+Along the project, we will work in close collaboration with different players in open source, open hardware and open science.

+- GOSH
+- Force11 (software citation group WG, contributor attribution IG)
+- datacite
+- g-node, incf, NFDI-neuro
+- Forster, EOSC

 ## expected outputs

+- one or several hardware peer review and publication platform(s), probably decentralized.
-- recommandation of building open FAIR hardware (updatable book)
+- recommendation for building open FAIR hardware (updatable book)
-- several published hardware (as examples)
+- several published FAIR hardware (as examples: airtrack, robo-bee)
-- one or several hardware peer review and publication platform(s), probably decentralised.

 # Financial plan

 Start: ASAP, for 2 years

-- 42 T€: 1 TVL14 position 35 % for 2 years (HU: Julien Colomb), project coordination, cooperation with other partners
+- 42 T€: 1 TVL14 position 35 % for 2 years (HU: Julien Colomb), project coordination, publication system design, cooperation with international partners, supervision
-- 145 T€: 2 TVL13 position 50% for 2 years (TU: Robert Mies, N.N.), Hardware evaluation process/system + Recognition
+- 72,5 T€: 1 TVL13 position 50% for 2 years (TU: Robert Mies), Hardware evaluation process/system + Recognition
+- 54 T€: 1 TVL13 position 50% for 1.5 years (TU:, N.N.), Hardware evaluation process/system + Recognition
 - 6 T€: 1 Student assistant 40h per months for two years (TU)
+- 6 T€: 1 Student assistant 40h per months for two years (FU)
-- 109 T€: 2 TVL13 position 50% for 1.5 years (TBA: TBA), Hardware FAIRification
+- 36 T€: 1 TVL13 position 50% for 1 years (HU), N.N., Hardware FAIRification
+- 72,5 T€: 1 TVL13 position 50% for 2 years (FU, N.N.), Hardware FAIRification, software development
-- 3 T€: material for hardware replication ?
+- 11 T€: publication costs, travel, workshops ?